plone/plone.api/docs/env.rst

 Switch user inside a block
 --------------------------

-To temporarily override the user which is currently active, use :meth:`api.env.adopt_user`.
+To temporarily override the currently active user, use :meth:`api.env.adopt_user`.

 .. code-block:: python